nginxinc/nginx-service-mesh/docs/content/reference/nginx-meshctl.md

 - Deploy the Service Mesh and only allow automatic injection in namespace "my-namespace":

     `nginx-meshctl deploy ... --disable-auto-inject --enabled-namespaces="my-namespace"`

-- Deploy the Service Mesh and disallow automatic injection in namespaces "my-namespace-1" and "my-namespace-2 (deprecated)"

-    `nginx-meshctl deploy ... --disabled-namespaces="my-namespace-1,my-namespace-2"`

 - Deploy the Service Mesh and enable telemetry traces to be exported to your OTLP gRPC collector running in your Kubernetes cluster: